 How it works?

 To a certain level, forward tracing is applied and algorithms are used to record this data and then backward tracing is applied to this data.
-Final coloring of the complete picture is calculated based on both forward and backward trace records.
+The final coloring of the complete picture is calculated based on both forward and backward trace records.

 Ray tracing algorithm became quite popular due to its feature of realistic stimulation of lighting.
 This is quite efficient over other rendering techniques like scanline ray casting.
 Reflection and shadow effects are quite simple results of using ray tracing algorithm.
 The biggest disadvantage, however, is its performance but it is still quite advantageous over other rendering methods like scanline.